QuadSpinner/Gaea-Docs/source/Guide/01-Interface/6-Preferences.md

 ![](/images/ui/options-1.webp)

 **Toolbox**:
-This option allows you to set the look of the toolbox buttons. *Icon* option shows the toolbox buttons as icons. *Labels* option shows labels in the toolbox, along with small icons.
+This option allows you to set the look of the toolbox buttons.
+The *Icon* option shows the toolbox buttons as icons.
+The *Labels* option shows labels in the toolbox, along with small icons.
 You can select the *Hide* option to hide the toolbox.

 **Nodes**:
 Lets you select the node size in Graph.
 Three options are available: *Small*, *Medium*, and *Large*.